MicrosoftDocs/windows-itpro-docs/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity.md

 ### Use registry keys to enable memory integrity

 Set the following registry keys to enable memory integrity.
-These keys provide exactly the same set of configuration options provided by Group Policy.
+These keys provide similar set of configuration options provided by Group Policy

 > [!IMPORTANT]
 >